Reston, Manitoba

-Reston is an unincorporated community recognized as a local urban district in southwestern Manitoba, located near the border of Saskatchewan on the west and North Dakota on the south.
-It is the largest community in the Rural Municipality of Pipestone, which also includes Sinclair, Cromer and Pipestone.
+Reston is an unincorporated community recognized as a local urban district in southwestern Manitoba, Canada, located near the border of Saskatchewan on the west and North Dakota on the south.
+It is the largest community in the Rural Municipality of Pipestone.
+It is situated along Highway 2 at the intersection with Provincial Road 252.

 History

 The name of the community was derived from the area where many of the original settlers came from, which was Reston Junction in Berwickshire, Scotland.
 The post office opened in 1890 on land location 9-7-27W.
 It was also a Canadian Pacific railway point and there was a school district which had the name Lanark and a district named Reston was later located on 9-7-27W.

 In October 2012, Reston sold lots in the community for $10 in order to attract families and businesses.